FredHutch/Cholera-Model-Bangladesh/README.md

 # Cholera-Model-Bangladesh
 We developed an age-structured mathematical model of cholera transmission.
-Compartments in the model are unvaccinated susceptible (S), vaccinated susceptible (V), symptomatically infected (I), asymptomatically infected (A), or recovered and immune (R) from cholera (Figure 1).
+Compartments in the model are unvaccinated susceptible (S), vaccinated susceptible (V), symptomatically infected (I), asymptomatically infected (A), or recovered and immune (R) from cholera.
 The concentration of V. cholerae in the environment (water) is tracked in an additional compartment (W).
 Susceptible individuals may become infected by direct contact with infected individuals (direct transmission) or by exposure to V. cholerae in the environment (indirect transmission).

 The model aggregates the population in compartments by disease status and age.
 Age cohorts represent children under 2 years old, pre-school aged children (2 to 4 years old), school aged children (5 to 14 years old), and adults (15 years old and older).
 Younger age groups are assumed to be more susceptible to infection.
 Births are modeled by adding unvaccinated susceptibles to the youngest age cohort each year, and deaths are modeled by removing individuals from all age cohorts.
 Birth and age-specific mortality rates were based on data from the Matlab Health and Demographic Surveillance System.
 Cohorts are aged by moving individuals into the next older age compartment at the appropriate rates.